singhbad/scratch-linalg/Readme.md

 # scratch-linalg

-A from-scratch linear algebra library, built as part of an 8-month ML Research Engineer curriculum.
+A from-scratch linear algebra library.
 Every operation here is implemented **twice**: once in pure Python (so the mechanics are fully visible), and once with NumPy (so you can see and measure what a real numerical library buys you).
 No `sklearn`, no `numpy.linalg` shortcuts in the pure-Python versions — everything is derived and built by hand first.

-This repo is the running foundation for every later lesson (PCA, gradient descent, neural network layers, attention) — all of it reduces to vectors and matrices, which is why this is Lesson 1–2 of the curriculum and the first thing built.
+This repo is the running foundation for later, more advanced work (PCA, gradient descent, neural network layers, attention) — all of it reduces to vectors and matrices, which is why those come first.

 ---